Alexhuszagh/Netizenbuzz-Analysi/README.md

 ### Word Counting

 While analyzing Netizenbuzz posts for Korean slang, the following words the most frequently in the top 150 words.
-These words were then mapped to existing phrases in the Vader lexicon, to avoid creating introducing untested lexica into the reference set.
-Words were only
+These words were then mapped to existing phrases in the Vader lexicon, to avoid introducing untested words into our reference set.
+The following words were added, as is shown in [kpop_lexicon.txt](/kpop_lexicon.txt).

 | Slang    | Count  | Equivalent |
 |:--------:|:------:|:----------:|